 Tribe, talking about his family background in Russia and experience living in China, said that those two nations were "shithole countries not long ago," which Shapiro then said was proof that Tribe understood Trump's statement as economically focused.

-11Ivana: He's Silly, Not Racist
+Ivana: He's Silly, Not Racist

 "His Heart's In The Right Place"

 There Are Pictures Of Trump With Black People

 Going back to the definition of racism, it does not necessary require hatred of other races.
 Instead, it's a belief that one race is inherently superior to another.
 A photograph — even one of the accused racist with people of the race they are accused of holding a bias against — only captures a single moment, capturing nothing of the belief systems of the people pictured.